-Michael S. Dukakis Fellowship
+Michael S. Dukakis

-Professor Michael Dukakis spearheaded this privately funded fellowship program to provide UCLA Luskin students with first-hand public service experience in government.
+Professor Michael Dukakis spearheaded this fellowship program to provide UCLA Luskin students with first-hand public service experience in government.
 As power shifts from Washington D.C. to the state and local level, the need for talented public servants has never been greater.
 The Michael S. Dukakis Fellowship Program provides stipends for UCLA Luskin continuing students serving in non-partisan fellowships in government, with a special emphasis on California.
 Click here for more information.

 Fellowship for Globalization Studies

 The Torang Jahan Fellowship for Globalization Studies was established by a UCLA alumna to “encourage students to write original and creative papers that will look into globalization from any aspect, and come up with ideas to change or make policies that in turn help the underdeveloped nations take advantage of globalization.”
 Click here for more information.